Specific OSHA Requirements

 - Employees need to know how machine guards are used, and why they are used.

-and description of the hazards associated with the
+- Identification and description of the hazards associated with the machine;

-do to if a guard is damaged, missing, or does not provide
+- What do to if a guard is damaged, missing, or does not provide adequate protection; and

-independent actions taken by the employee.
-If in doubt,
+- No independent actions taken by the employee.
+If in doubt, involve supervision.

 Approximately 39 million workers are protected by the Lockout/Tagout rule.